kishism/Kishi-s-Folders/README.md

 This is a collection of customizable folder icons that you can use to organize your files with style.

-## Features

-- A variety of modern and aesthetic folder icons.
-- Simple and easy to integrate into your own projects.
-- Customizable for personal use.

 ## Preview

 Here are some icons included in the pack: